JohnSnowLabs/spark-nlp/docs/_posts/muhammetsnts/2021-06-22-sbiobertresolve_icdo_augmented_en.md

 This model maps extracted medical entities to ICD-O codes using sBioBert sentence embeddings.
 This model is augmented using the site information coming from ICD10 and synonyms coming from SNOMED vocabularies.
 It is trained with a dataset that is 20x larger than the previous version of ICDO resolver.

-Given the oncological entity found in the text (via NER models like ner_jsl), it returns top terms and resolutions along with the corresponding ICD-10 codes to present more granularity with respect to body parts mentioned.
-It also returns the original histological behavioral codes and descriptions in the aux metadata.
+Given an oncological entity found in the text (via NER models like ner_jsl), it returns top terms and resolutions along with the corresponding ICD-O codes to present more granularity with respect to body parts mentioned.
+It also returns the original `Topography` codes, `Morphology` codes comprising of `Histology` and `Behavior` codes, and descriptions.

 ## Predicted Entities